kiwipxl/pxl2D/README.md

 	- TTF text rendering
 	- Various pre-built shaders
 	- Point lights

-##Features in development
 	- Frame buffers
+	- Z ordering

+##Features planned/in development
+	- Joystick support
 	- Animation handling
+	- Sprite class
-	- Z ordering
+	- Audio
+	- Pixel perfect collision
+	- Linux window creation

 pxl2D is it it's very early stages as of now, so features will slowly be added over time.
 Note: everything currently implemented is
 Windows only for the time being.